henrikhorluck/tdt4140-washlists/README.md

 ## Running the backend

-The following instructions are for a Linux based operating system, but should are similar for other operating systems.
+The following instructions are for a Linux based operating system, but should be similar for other operating systems.

 ### Prerequisites